Razorphyn/Merchantability-Based-on-Country/README.md

 There is still a lot of work that has to be done

 ## HOW TO INSTALL
-If you have nothing better to do:

  1. Go to **System > Tools > Compilations** and disable it
  2. Backup your store database and web directory
  3. Upload and  unzip the module in your magento root folder
  4. Completely clear the site cache

 ### HOW TO ENABLE
  Activate or deactivate the module